absmach/magistrala-docs/docs/dev-guide/edge.md

 }
 ```

-- `external_id` is usually MAC address, but anyclient that suits applications requirements can be used
+- `external_id` is usually MAC address, but anything that suits applications requirements can be used
 - `external_key` is key that will be provided to agent process
 - `client_id` is Magistrala client id
 - `channels` is 2-element array where first channel is CONTROL and second is DATA, both channels should be assigned to client